tudelft3d/geo2020/faq/index.md

 #### Withdrawing from A3

-- inform your supervisors, the coreader and the delegate examiner
+- inform your supervisors, the co-reader and the delegate
-- send an email to the Board of Examiners (examencommissie-bk@tudelft.nl) stating your name and student number, and declare that you withdraw from A3.
+- send an email to afstuderen-bk@tudelft.nl stating your name and student number, and declare that you withdraw from A3.